-Let’s see how it works on the frontend.
+Let’s see how it works on the front end.
 For example, the default price for the room is $12.
-However, if a user wants to book the room for 5 days and more, the price will reduce to $10 (so the total will be $50).
+However, if a user wants to book the room for five days and more, the price will reduce to $10 (so the total will be $50).

 If you have a separate meta field for pricing and want to use it in the total price formula, you need to perform a few additional steps.

 Go to the Post Type or Meta Box where you created the Price meta field, open it, and copy the ID of the field (the text you put into the Name bar).
 Proceed to the booking form, hit the “Add Field” button, and start editing it.
-You don’t want the user to see it in the form, so choose the Hidden field type.
+You don’t want the user to see it in the form, so choose the “Hidden” Type.